system-zero/system-zero/data/docs/i.md

 #  If `sym` is enclosed in parentheses then it is considered and evaluated as an
 #  expression, e.g., var i = 10; print ("i is ${%d, (i * 2)}\n")
 ```
-A [test unit script](../tests/interpreter_semantics.i) serves as a description.

-*Note* that recursion can be guaranteed, but it is also dictated by system's stack
-limits, so it is vulnerable to stack overflows.
-Thus do not have to be used, other
-with algorithms, that are not going to go to big depth.
-Iterations versions are also
-going to execute a lot faster by a big margin.

 ## keywords and Operators.
 ```sh